Thornburg-Research/isosplicer/README.md

 # isosplicer
 Module to simulate mRNA splicing reaction dynamics for the human genome.
+Reaction dynamics are simualted using the well-stirred stochastic reaction solvers in Lattice Microbes.

+This module includes the capability to simulate mRNA for the vast majority of the human genome.

 ## Contents
 | File-Directory | Description |